 Jibbing: No fucking way.

-Pipe: If the pipe was open I would of loved to give it a go but Mammoth, in typical fashion, had it blocked off for some event so us average guys were skunked.
+Pipe: If the pipe was open I would have loved to give it a go but Mammoth, in typical fashion, had it blocked off for some event so us average guys were skunked.

 Jumps: Great for a method and nice pop off the tail but there isn’t much tail so you feel pretty awkward in the air that far back.

 So all in all the Korua Puzzle 161 was a really special ride.
 It’s well built.